Business Loans for Pharmacy Owners

 Opening an independent pharmacy can sound like a simple proposition – sign a lease and set up a storefront.
 But this simple plan can become quite complicated.
 You will need to budget for seven to eight months of negative cash flow before you break even or start turning a profit.
 Your business plan should consider the target customers you plan on serving, whether you are opening in an area with young families or near retirement communities, and how you will reach them.

 Financing for opening inventory will be crucial, as you need product to sell, as will working capital to keep the lights on and the doors open until you are making money.
 We understand that need and make it fast and simple to apply online in just a few clicks.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?